upamaInBits/qa-case-studies/sql-testing/validation-tests.md

 - Products with no orders
 - Customers with no orders

+## Summary
+These validation checks were used to identify anomalies, verify data quality, and confirm that relationships and business rules were maintained in the database.

 ## Findings
 - No duplicate primary IDs found in core tables
 - No orphan order records found for customers